trento-project/web/guides/development/hack_on_the_trento.md

-# Hack on the Trento web
+# Hack on the Trento Web

 ## Requirements

-In order to run the Trento web application, you need to have the following software installed on your system:
+In order to run the Trento Web application, you need to have the following software installed on your system:

 1. [Elixir](https://elixir-lang.org/) - a dynamic, functional language designed for building scalable and maintainable applications.
 2. [Docker](https://docs.docker.com/get-docker/) - a platform for developing, shipping, and running applications in containers
 3. [Docker Compose](https://docs.docker.com/compose/install/) - a tool for defining and running multi-container Docker applications.

-Please note that you also need to have Git installed on your computer to clone the Trento repository.
+**Note** that you also need to have Git installed on your computer to clone the Trento repository.

 ## Development environment